 If you are denied for lack of proof of Massachusetts residency and you intend to remain in Massachusetts and need emergency shelter, contact an advocate.

-For a complete list of documents DHCD says it will accept as proof of eligible immigration status and Massachusetts residency (and identity) see pages 4-6 of Housing Stabilization Notice 2012-08.
+For a complete list of documents EOHLC says it will accept as proof of eligible immigration status and Massachusetts residency (and identity), see pages 4-6 of Housing Stabilization Notice 2012-08.